General Data Protection Regulation (GDPR) Privacy Statement of

 We have done this by putting in place sound technical and organisational measures which include a process on how we deal with any suspected breach, ensuring firewalls, anti-virus, encryption and limited access by means of secure passwords apply to our systems.
 We also endeavour to use secure electronic methods of transferring documents between us, for example the forms that we use to collect and store your personal data.

-Only employees who need the information to perform a specific job (for example, consultants, our accounts and payroll team or our marketing personnel) are granted access to your information.
+Only employees who need the information to perform a specific job (for example, consultants, our accounts and payroll team or our marketing personnel) are granted access to some/all of your information, as appropriate.

 The IRS Group uses all reasonable efforts to safeguard your personal information.
 However, you should be aware that the use of email/the Internet is not entirely secure and for this reason the IRS Group cannot guarantee the security or integrity of any personal information which is transferred from you or to you via such media.

-If you have any questions about the security at our website, you can email the Contracts and Legal Compliance Manager using the contact details above.
+If you have any questions about the security measures on our website, you can email the person stated at the top of this GDPR Privacy Statement.

 12. Changes to this privacy statement